ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Do International Students Pay More to Go to Sisseton-Wahpeton College?

-Students from outside of the U.S. usually do not qualify for for loans or grants from the U.S. government, but may be eligible for private or school-specific aid and scholarships.
-International students with need may qualify for the following types of financial support at Sisseton Wahpeton College:
+International students are not eligible for federal financial aid, but may qualify for private or school-specific grants, scholarships, and other funding opportunities.
+International students who demonstrate financial need may qualify for the following types of financial support at Sisseton-Wahpeton College:

-Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
-Let's take a look at what impacts these costs, and what to expect at Sisseton Wahpeton College.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when planning for college.
+Let's take a look at what impacts these costs, and what to expect at Sisseton-Wahpeton College.

-Room and board at Sisseton Wahpeton College costs $3,000 a year.
-This covers the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat in the school dining facilities.
+Housing and campus dining at Sisseton-Wahpeton College costs $3,000 a year.
+This includes the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat all or some of your meals the school dining facilities.

 Meal-plan costs may vary depending on how many meals are included in the plan you choose.